epfl-ada/hotada/README.md

 ## WHO database
 Up intil now we have done an analysis of the BindingDB database.
 To carry out an analysis comparing reasearch and disease prevalence, we need data on the prevalence of the diseases researched in the BindingDB data.
 For this, we will use data from WHO.
 The data is available at the following link: https://ghoapi.azureedge.net/api/.

-After checking the data, we found 8 diseases for which we have data in both databases.
+After checking the WHO database, we found 8 diseases for which we have data in both databases.
 These are:
  - Plasmodium Falciparum
  - Human Immunodeficiency Virus
  - Poliovirus